AnyLog-co/documentation/training/Overview.md

 **Note 1:** The table of content to the AnyLog documentation is available in the [README Section](../README.md)

-**Note 2:** This training is using the AnyLog command-line to configure the nodes in the network.
+**Note 2:** In this training, some configurations are packaged with the software deployed, and some configurations are done using the AnyLog command-line.
-In a customer deployment, these commands are pre-packaged, and associated to a node by one (or more) of these processes:
+In a customer deployment, all configurations commands are pre-packaged, and associated to a node by one (or more) of these processes:
 1) By maintaining configuration commands in a local file that is associated to a node.
 2) By dynamically creating a configuration file (for the node) during the Docker deployment.
-3) By maintaining configuration commands in policies stored in the shared metadata and associating a policy to a node.
+3) By maintaining configuration commands in policies stored in the shared metadata and associating a configuration policy to a node.

 **Note 3:** Advanced users can review the [Network Setup Document](../examples/Network%20setup.md) to deploy a test network using the AnyLog CLI without pre-packaged configuration.

 ### Session I - The Basic Guided Tour
  This guided tour introduces you to the basics of AnyLog and its main feature.
- This tour uses a single pre-installed node (however, not configured), that demonstrates the basic operations.
+ This tour uses a single pre-installed node (not configured), that demonstrates the basic operations.

  Prior to the guided tour, it is recommended to review the following documents:
  * [Getting Started](../getting%20started.md) - An overview of the network, nodes types, deployment, metadata and commands.